StephWolter/GetOnTheList/README.md

 ### Data Insertion with SQLAlchemy
 * SQLAlchemy was used to write Python code that retrieves data from NYT and inserts the data into the database.
 * The [psql_connect.py](/data_crud/psql_connect.py) script manages the connection to the database.
+     * Most/Least popular per list of all time
      * This script imports an untracked file, local_postgres.py, with the local machine's Postgres credentials.
 * The [Insert_NYT_Data.ipynb](/data_crud/Insert_NYT_Data.ipynb) script imports psql_connect.py, makes calls to the NYT API, and inserts the responses from the API into the SQL database.
 ### Manual Data Insertion
 * The responses from the NYT Books API are NOT by themselves sufficient to populate the entire database.
 This is because the NYT data only contains imprint-level publishing information.